sloumdrone/Space-Reversi/README.md

-# Othello
+# Space Reversi

-Implementation of Othello in JavaScript, jQuery, HTML, CSS.
+Space Reversi is an implementation of Othello in JavaScript, jQuery, HTML, and CSS.
 This project was completed during a hackathon event.

 #### Implementation